 Builder's Risk and Installation Floaters Explained

 So what exactly is Builder’s Risk insurance and where does an installation floater come in?
-Well, put simply…builder’s risk protects a contractor from a loss during a construction project due to weather, fire, accidents, material defects and poor installation or workmanship.
-Builder’s risk will provide funding to repair, repurchase or reconstruct the covered loss for the benefit of all contractors working on the project.
+Well, put simply…builder’s risk protects a contractor from a loss during a construction project due to weather, fire, accidents, material defects

 Builder’s risk provides coverage for all parties that have an insurable interest in the project including the owner, general contractor, and subcontractors.
 It’s important to ensure the policy covers the project’s hard costs, soft costs, and loss of any rent due to a covered cause of loss.
-A builder’s risk policy is not a standardized insurance policy and may be manuscript for a specific project.
-Because the policy is not standardized, it should be reviewed to confirm what property is included and not included, such as new construction or renovations, existing structures, temporary work, tools, material in transit or storage.
+A builder’s risk policy is not a standardized insurance policy and maybe manuscript for a specific project.
+Because the policy is not standardized, it should be reviewed to confirm what property is included and not included, such as new construction or renovations, existing structures, temporary work, tools, the material in transit or storage.